openstack/tacker-specs/README.rst

 OpenStack Tacker Specifications
 ===============================

-NOTE:As Tacker is at early stage, it would be too early to apply the following stuff. the following will be applied at some point when Tacker project matures enough.
-The followings are copied from neutron-specs.

 This git repository is used to hold approved design specifications for additions to the Tacker project.
 Reviews of the specs are done in gerrit, using a similar workflow to how we review and merge changes to the code itself.

 The layout of this repository is::

   specs/<release>/

-You can find an example spec in `doc/source/specs/template.rst`.
-A skeleton that contains all the sections required for a spec file is located in `doc/source/specs/skeleton.rst` and can be copied, then filled in with the details of a new blueprint for convenience.
+You can find an example spec in `specs/template.rst`.
+A skeleton that contains all the sections required for a spec file is located in `specs/skeleton.rst` and can be copied, then filled in with the details of a new blueprint for convenience.

 Specifications are proposed for a given release by adding them to the `specs/<release>` directory and posting it for review.
 The implementation status of a blueprint for a given release can be found by looking at the blueprint in launchpad.
 Not all approved blueprints will get fully implemented.

 Specifications have to be re-proposed for every release.
 The review may be quick, but even if something was previously approved, it should be re-reviewed to make sure it still makes sense as written.